abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 These labels $1,2,3,4,5$(This can be any labels doesn't always need to be numbers) corresponds to the systems $(X_1,X_2,X_3,X_4,X_5)$ respectively.
 So even though we wrote down like this $|0\rangle_1 |H\rangle_3 |1\rangle_2 |D\rangle_4 |S\rangle_5$, Here the implicit order of the tensor product is as follows $|0\rangle_1 |1\rangle_2 |H\rangle_3 |D\rangle_4 |S\rangle_5$.

-## What is the unitary operation on quantum multiple systems?
+## What is unitary operation on quantum multiple systems?

 So the unitary operations on multiple quantum systems bring ideas from both unitary operation on the quantum single system and probabilistic operations on the classical single system.
 When we think about the multiple systems as a single combined system then the unitary operations are defined by the unitary matrices similar to the quantum single sytem.
 But here the row and column indeces of the unitary matrix will correspond to the cartesian product set of the classical state sets of the individual systems.